Oliver530/Minesweeper/README.md

 # Minesweeper4java
-A simple test driven mineweeper clone for java
+A simple test driven minesweeper clone for java

 ## How to play (console view)